Get recommendation

 - `risk_signals.network.vpn` (boolean)

-Was the event performed using VPN connection
+Whether the event was performed using a VPN connection.

 - `risk_signals.network.tor` (boolean)

-Was the event performed using Tor connection
+Whether the event was performed using a Tor connection.

 - `risk_signals.network.hosting` (boolean)

-Was the event performed using hosting connection
+Whether the event was performed from a hosting provider.

 - `risk_signals.network.proxy` (boolean)